skkestrel/glisser/README.md

     Log-Interval 64
     Output-Folder example/threebody-planets-out
     Dump-Interval 0
-    Limit-Particle-Count 0
+    Particle-Count-Limit 0
     Input-File example/threebody-planets/state.in
-    Swift-History-Interval 100
+    Planet-History-Interval 100

 *   encounter resolution is explicitly disabled by setting `Resolve-Encounters` to 0
-*   particle integration on the GPU is disabled by setting `Limit-Particle-Count` to 0
+*   particle integration on the GPU is disabled by setting `Particle-Count-Limit` to 0
-*   planetary history output is enabled by setting `Swift-History-Interval` to 100, which outputs a planetary state for interpolation every 100 timeblocks (100 years)
+*   planetary history output is enabled by setting `Planet-History-Interval` to 100, which outputs a planetary state for interpolation every 100 timeblocks (100 years)

 This takes less than one second on my machine to run, and outputs the file `example/threebody-planets-out/plhist.out` which can be used as an interpolated planetary history.